Activision Blizzard sees uptick in live games from Blizzard and King in strong Q2

 But the company said that engagement was up for its Candy Crush, Call of Duty, and Overwatch games.
 Still, the results were not good enough to beat last year’s numbers.

-“Our second quarter results exceeded our prior outlook for both revenue and earnings per share,” said Bobby Kotick, CEO of Activision Blizzard, in a statement.
+“Our second quarter results exceeded our prior outlook for both revenue and earnings per share,” said Activision CEO Bobby Kotick in a statement.
 “In the first half of 2019 we have prioritized investments in our key franchises and, beginning in the second half of this year our audiences will have a chance to see and experience the initial results of these efforts.”

 The company laid off about 800 employees in February.
 This followed financial results for the fiscal year 2018 that were the company’s best-ever but fell short of expectations.